-If your customer can log in but they are seeing a blank page, this means your Customer Portal page has not yet been created.
-For information on how to correct this, please visit Set Up and Manage the Customer Portal.
+If your customer can log in but they are seeing a blank page, this means your customer portal page has been deleted or has not yet been created.
+To correct this, please follow the steps below.

 If you have not set up your subscription cancellation policy in Shopify and are using the App Widget Block on a Shopify 2.0 theme, your customers will be directed to a 404 error page.

-For more information on how to set this up, please visit Subscription Policies for Bold Subscriptions V2.
+For more information on how to set this up, please visit Subscription Policies for Subscriptions for Shopify Checkout.